One-com/one-color/README.md

 ```

 You can also parse named CSS colors (works out of the box in node.js,
-but the requires the slightly bigger `one-color-all.js` build in the
+but the requires the slightly bigger <a href="//raw.github.com/One-com/one-color/master/one-color-all.js">one-color-all.js</a> build in the
 browser):

 ```javascript